tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/跨域资源共享（cors）/GET Bucket cors_intl_en.md

 ## Description
-This API (GET Bucket cors) is used by the bucket owner to obtain the cross-origin resource sharing (CORS, a W3C standard) configuration set for the bucket.
-By default, the bucket owner has the permission to use this API and can grant it to others.
+This API allows the bucket owner to obtain the cross-origin resource sharing (CORS, a W3C standard) configuration of a bucket.
+By default, the bucket owner has the permission to use this API and can grant such permission to other users.

 ## Request
 ### Sample Request